 These gentlemen have united as the TF10 Class Association and with their wealth of experience in various one-design racing series and experienced flaws earlier, the ultimate goal is to now create a racing series as exciting, honest and fun as the boat itself is.

 The boat was designed to be produced as a series, One Design build, with a worldwide active Class.
 As such, high quality moulds were built, capable of supporting >100 production units.
 DNA has ample experience in manufacturing advanced composite products per strict requirements and small tolerances, thus ensuring that boats in One Design spec will actually be the same.

 The TF10 Class actively encourages young adults and women to join in for racing.
 As such, the TF10 has been designed to be raced with relative ease by having sound ergonomics, light sheet and steering loads, and the elimination of moving daggerboards up and down (heavy).

 The 2018 TF10 Regatta calendar is yet to be released with marquee events planned: Summer Series on the Eastern Seaboard, winter Florida Championship, and a potential European Race Series.

 More information can be found at the class website: www.TF10class.com.

-We are deliberately not seeking for the ultimate performance, however seek for great performance which is accessible and safe.
-We meet our performance target when amateur sailors can sail and fly this machine feeling in control, comfortably around 30 knots downwind.
-The max VMG will be greater however again; that is not the greatest goal.
+We meet our performance target when amateur sailors can sail and fly this speed machine always feeling in control, comfortably doing close to 30 knots downwind.
+The max VMG may be greater however again; that is not the greatest goal.

 Interested in the TF10?
 Please fill in your contact details, make reference to the TF10 and drop us a message, we will be happy to respond.